Moose and wild boar silhouettes walking through a forest

 Continued Hog Expansion – 1600s to 1800s

 In the 1700s they were herded to the west where processing plants started to rise up.
-In Cincinnati, or known at the time as “Porkopolis”, pork was processed and shipped to market up until the 20th century.
+In Cincinnati, known at the time as “Porkopolis”, pork was processed and shipped to market up until the 20th century.
 These pigs would be transported from Ohio to the eastern seaboard in the tens of thousands.
+By the 1800s, wild boars had established themselves in many parts of the United States, particularly in the Southeast.

 Growth of Boar Hunting for Sport – 1900s